nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: See flash cards one by one**

+**MSS**

+1. User requests to view flash cards
+2. WeebLingo shows a new flash card on the screen
+3. User clicks next
+4. Go to step 2 again

+**Extensions**

+* 2a.
+All flash cards have been shown.

+  Use case ends.

+**Use case: Take a quiz**

+**MSS**

+1. User clicks quiz
+2. WeebLingo shows a new question on the screen
+3. User enters his answer
+4. WeebLingo shows whether user's answer is correct/wrong
+5. WeebLingo displays correct answer if user's answer is wrong
+6. WeebLingo removes this question from the list of questions for this session
+7. Go to step 2 again

+**Extensions**

+* 2a.
+All questions have been shown.

+  Use case ends.

+**Use case: Save and see all my study data**

+**MSS**

+1. User looks at a flashcard
+2. User can save a flashcard if he is confident he has learnt the japanese word
+3. WeebLingo saves the learnt flashcard to a storage file
+4. User can request to see all learnt flashcards

+    Use case ends.

 **Use case: Delete a person**

 **MSS**